If you’re feeling confused about planning for retirement or wondering how the wild swings in the financial markets will affect your wealth

 Myths, Half-Truths, and Lies.

 Do you want your family’s retirement to depend upon hoping that the markets do well in the future?
-I wouldn’t.
+I would.

 Not really true.
 In 2000, 2001, 2002 and then again in 2008 and 2009 we saw everything go down.

 Adding bonds to your portfolio (as you approach retirement) will reduce your risk of losing money.